bar1212/qb-fakeplate/README.md

-📄 Fake Plate Flipper (Fake Plate Flipper)
+📄 Fake Plate (Fake Plate Flipper) - Bar Store Release

 A FiveM script that allows players to install and toggle a plate flipper on vehicles.
 Once installed, players can switch between real and fake plates using a keybind.